kubernetes-sigs/lws/keps/898-group-identity/README.md

 - 2026-08-17: KEP drafted after a working prototype was built and tested.
 - 2026-08-18: DisaggregatedSet integration added to the prototype.
+- 2026-08-24: Review updates.
+Leaders get DNS names derived from the group key, and `subGroupPolicy` and `UniquePerReplica` move from rejected to supported through group key derivation.

 ## Drawbacks